- Work/Life Balance

 - Senior Management

-I have been working at Rolls-Royce full-time (More than 10 years)
+I have been working at Rolls-Royce as a contractor (Less than a year)

 I applied online.
-I interviewed at Rolls-Royce (Derby, England) in June 2017.
+The process took 3+ months.
+I interviewed at Rolls-Royce (Derby, England).